Digital Twin Evolution for Sustainable Smart Ecosystems: Abstract

 \section{Abstract}

 Smart ecosystems are the drivers of modern society.
-They control critical infrastructures, ensuring their stable and sustainable operation.
+They control infrastructures of socio-techno-economic importance, ensuring their stable and sustainable operation.
 Smart ecosystems are governed by digital twins---real-time virtual representations of physical infrastructure.
 To support the open-ended and reactive traits of smart ecosystems, digital twins need to be able to evolve in reaction to changing conditions.
-However, digital twin evolution is particularly challenging due to the intertwined nature of physical and software components.
-As a consequence, software practitioners find a substantial body of knowledge on software evolution hard to apply in digital twin evolution scenarios.
-In this article, we provide software practitioners with tangible leads toward understanding and managing the evolutionary concerns of digital twins.
+However, digital twin evolution is challenged by the intertwined nature of physical and software components, and their individual evolution.
+As a consequence, software practitioners find a substantial body of knowledge on software evolution hard to apply in digital twin evolution scenarios and a lack of knowledge on the digital twin evolution itself.
+The aim of this paper, consequently, is to provide software practitioners with tangible leads toward understanding and managing the evolutionary concerns of digital twins.
+We use four distinct digital twin evolution scenarios, contextualized in a citizen energy community case to illustrate the usage of the 7R taxonomy of digital twin evolution.
 By that, we aim to bridge a significant gap in leveraging software engineering practices to develop robust smart ecosystems.